mudar/ParkCatcher/android/libs/README.txt

 This project has three external library dependencies:

 1. `ActionBarSherlock` to add actionbar support to API < 11 (pre-honeycomb).
-    Modified to add support to the new SupportMapFragment.

         http://actionbarsherlock.com/
         Version 4.2.0